 We particularly enjoy restoring facial form and function after trauma.
 With many years of working at high volume trauma centers, we feel very comfortable performing complex reconstructions of bony and soft tissue injuries of the face and head, taking advantage of the latest technologies.
 These include nasal, mandibular, maxillary, orbital and frontal bone fractures.
 We hope you wear your helmet and never need our services.
 But if you do, we will do our best to put things back where they belong.

 When indicated, we will use the latest technology to rebuild facial structures, including 3D imaging, 3D presurgical planning, and 3D printing.
 Most facial fractures are repaired with mini or microplates and screws made of titanium.
-Some doctors may shave a patients hair or us extensive incisions.
-Dr. Taylor and Dr. Sullivan are experienced facial and craniomaxiofacial surgeons in the Boston Mass area who will conceal incisions inside the mouth or eyelid creases and don’t usually need to shave any hair for even the most complicated facial reconstruction operations.
+Some doctors may shave a patients hair or use extensive incisions. experienced Boston craniofacial surgeons Dr. Taylor and Dr. Sullivan will conceal incisions inside the mouth or eyelid creases and don’t usually need to shave any hair for even the most complicated facial reconstruction operations.

 Restoring normal appearance of skull and facial profile while protecting the brain, eyes or critical structures is of primary importance when repairing facial fractures.